Metropolis (1927) Director: Fritz Lang

-Day in and day out, workers that live below the city are busily running machines that power the massive electricity needed for the aristocracy that lives above ground.
-Every ten hours a new consortium of workers enters the Workers’ City to continue running the machines.
+Day in and day out, workers live below the city and are busily running machines that power the massive electrical grid needed for the complacent aristocracy who dwell above ground.
+Every ten hours a new consortium of workers enters the Workers’ City underground to continue running the machines.

 lay the workers’